 Students who transfer to Lee College from other institutions must have official copies of their transcripts on file in the Office of Admissions and Records.
-Official Transcripts must be received prior to enrollment.
+Official transcripts should be received by Admissions & Records prior to enrollment, but students are typically given a one semester grace period to get all official transcripts submitted (TSI exemptions and/or prerequisites may require that a transcript is received prior to enrollment).
 In the event that extenuating circumstances exist, contact the Registrar.

-Students who claim to be exempt from Texas Success Initiative (TSI) testing or claim to have met the TSI College Readiness standard in one or more areas, either because of scores earned on TSI approved tests or courses taken at other colleges or universities, must produce transcripts or other documentation no later than the Day of Record (see Texas Success Initiatives (TSI) Plan, below).
+Students who claim to be exempt from Texas Success Initiative (TSI) testing or claim to have met the TSI College Readiness standard in one or more areas, either because of scores earned on TSI approved tests or courses taken at other colleges or universities, must produce official test scores, transcripts, or other documentation prior to enrollment (see Texas Success Initiatives (TSI) Plan, below).

 Transfer students occasionally enroll with the intent of applying the credits they earn at Lee College to degree plans at other schools.
 Transfer students with this intent may declare themselves Transient Students when they apply for admission.
-This will simplify the enrollment process, prevent their transcripts from being evaluated for Lee College programs, and may excuse them from some TSI requirements.